 So the answer is that you burn around 4 kilograms in fat over one year.

-Now this does not sound like a big amount but remember that you are also not doing very much exercise to achieve this.
-You are only walking 1 mile a day and you could easily increase that.
+Now, this does not sound like a big amount, but remember that you are also not doing very much exercise to achieve this.
+You only walk 1 mile a day and could easily increase that.

-So how much is this amount of fat in stones?
-I will admit it I was lazy and I just Googled the answer and got: 4 kilos = 0.63 stone.
+So, how much is this amount of fat in stones?
+4 kilos or 0.63 stones.

 The effect of small changes

-I’ve known this answer for a long time but just felt like putting it on record.
+I’ve known this answer for a long time, but I just felt like recording it.
 It’s nice to be able to remind myself and show others.
-What you can see very clearly is what happens over 1 year if you walk 1 mile less per day than you did previously.
-Each year that this goes on you are likely to put on weight.
+You can see clearly what happens over one year if you walk one mile less per day than you did previously.
+Each year that this goes on, you are likely to put on weight.

-It may seem like a slow way to lose weight but it’s a common way to gain it too because it’s so simple.
+It may seem like a slow way to lose weight, but it is also a common way to gain it because it’s so simple.

-The point is simply that big changes come from small steps and in this case the pun is intended.
-The less you move the more energy you will end up storing as fat, You do not need to move much to reverse the trend.
+The point is that big changes come from small steps; in this case, the pun is intended.
+The less you move the more energy you will store as fat, You do not need to move much to reverse the trend.
 Then you can just let time do the work for you.

 This post originally appeared on my first blog colchambers